TalayRuk/myCodeSnippets/EmberProject.md

 + JSON: Stands for JavaScript Object Notation and is a standard format for communicating data between systems.

 #### JavaScript
-+ Constant : Constants are block-scoped, much like variables defined using the let statement.
++ Constant: Constants are block-scoped, much like variables defined using the let statement.
 The value of a constant cannot change through re-assignment, and it can't be redeclared.
++ Debugger: `debugger` The debugger statement stops the execution of JavaScript, and calls (if available) the debugging function.
+Using the debugger statement has the same function as setting a breakpoint in the code.

 #### Handle Bars
 [handlebarsjs.com/](http://handlebarsjs.com/)Handlebars Page